 “It is our exclusive interest in objects that gives them their apparently independent reality.
 When attention shifts from the seen object to pure seeing, the apparently separate reality of the object disappears and its true reality – the light of pure Knowing – shines.”
 (Rupert Spira)

-When we mentioned our intention of going on a Miksang course to Rupert, he turned to me and said ‘it would be very good for you’.
 It has indeed changed my habitual way of seeing the world and provided a means of expressing that fresh and heartfelt seeing.

 “Relaxing in the discipline of clear seeing, pure perception and pure photographic expression, opens up the magical world of the unexpected beauty of the mundane.”
 (Chögyam Trungpa)